Graduate Teaching Assistants

 - Develop a conceptual understanding of the norms and expectations of being a TA;

 - Examine your assumptions, values, beliefs, and practices;

 - Employ effective teaching strategies to enhance student learning;

 - Evaluate your teaching and their impact on student learning.

-Registration is now closed for this module.
-This module will run again in Summer 2020.
+Registration has now closed for the module in Michaelmas Term 2020.

 Funded by the National Forum for the Enhancement of Teaching and Learning, Academic Practice & eLearning (CAPSL) have developed an online module titled ‘Teaching and Supporting Learning as a Graduate Teaching Assistant.’
 The new online module is research led and is based on the original 5ECTS module for Graduate Teaching Assistants.

 The online module is available in Blackboard and contains seven blocks: -